Individual Grief Support

 Grief Companioning

 The companioning model of grief care was developed by Dr. Alan Wolfelt, of the Center for Loss and Life Transition.
-It is not a medical treatment model of assessing, analyzing, fixing or resolving, but about providing a safe space where you are free to share your feelings in response to profound loss.
-It is anchored in respecting and exploring uniqueness of your pain while allowing you to share your grief and how it impacts your world.
+It is not a medical treatment model focused on assessing, analyzing, fixing, or resolving; rather, it is about providing a safe space where you are free to share your feelings in response to profound loss.
+It is anchored in respecting and exploring the uniqueness of your pain while allowing you to share your grief and its impact on your world.

 Our grief companions are certified by Dr. Wolfelt, Founder of the Center for Loss in Ft.
 Collins, CO.
 They are trained to: